nkhatri7/nkhatri7/README.md

 - Designing, creating, updating, and maintaining the websites for Jack's of Fiji Restaurants

 ### What I'm Looking For
-I'm looking for a job as a software developer or web developer in Australia.
+I'm looking for a job as a frontend or full stack developer in Australia.

 ## Tools and Technologies